-I recently updated the House of Commons , as the DWP Minister for Employment, on how we are continuing to engage with employers of all sizes to create new high-quality placements for our young people to get their start on the employment ladder, through the Government’s Kickstart Scheme.
+I recently updated the House of Commons, as the DWP Minister for Employment, on how we are continuing to engage with employers of all sizes to create new high-quality placements for our young people to get their start on the employment ladder, through the Government’s Kickstart Scheme.
 In doing this, we wanted to make the scheme even simpler.
-So, from February 3rd, we removed the 30 jobs minimum for job applications, giving new applicants a choice to apply direct or via one of over 600 excellent, approved Kickstart gateways.
+So, from February 3rd, we removed the 30 jobs minimum for job applications, giving new applicants a choice to apply directly or via one of over 600 excellent, approved Kickstart gateways.
 These can be found here: https://secure.dwp.gov.uk/find-a-kickstart-gateway

 Under this scheme, the Government will pay 100% of the young person’s age-relevant National Minimum Wage for 6 months, National Insurance and pension contributions for 25 hours a week, which the employer can top up if they choose to.
 In addition, the Government will pay £1,500 per Kickstarter taken on to cover any associated set up costs.
 Since it first launched in September, the Government has been working with companies across a wide range of sectors to create over 120,000 Kickstart jobs; and in encouraging more employers to join, we are now making it even easier for companies of all sizes to apply for any number of vacancies.